BHashemi2021/kickstarter-analysis-/README.md

 # kickstarter-analysis-
-The analysis of a Kickstarter fundraising campaign with Excel to detect trends
+Performing the analysis of a kickstarter fundraising campaign with Excel to detect trends.